gvwilson/thirdbit/src/fiction/makers-return/index.md

 "You're a throwback!" she exclaimed.

 The girl blinked.
-"I don't know what that is.
+"I don't know what that means.
-I'm human, just like you."
+I'm human, like you."

 </section>